 Water and sewer services are typically managed by your local municipality and are often the easiest to transfer.
 However, physical accessibility is a major consideration when setting up your new home for waste management.

-Protecting Yourself From Utility Scams
+Protecting Yourself from Utility Scams

 Learn more about Assistance for Utility Bills

-FAQs About Setting Up Utilities For Seniors
+Frequently Asked Questions About Setting Up Utilities for Seniors

 How far in advance should seniors contact utility companies before moving?